NogaOs/Swit/README.md

 ```bash
 pip install Swit
 ```
-You're basically ready to go.
+And you're basically ready to go.

 ## How to Use Swit